 - the SSB is completely contained in the active BWP of the UE.

 For inter-frequency SSB based measurements without measurement gaps, UE may cause scheduling restriction as specified in clause 9.3.5.3.

+Note: Non-CA capable UE is not expected to indicate support of interFrequencyMeas-Nogap-r16 [15].

 SSB based measurements are configured along with a measurement timing configuration (SMTC) per carrier, which provides periodicity, duration and offset information on a window of up to 5ms where the measurements on the configured inter-frequency carrier are to be performed.
 For inter-frequency connected mode measurements, one measurement window periodicity may be configured per inter-frequency measurement object.